iredmail/docs/en_US/installation/0-install.ee.md

 ### Hardware Requirements

-* iRedMail requires at least `4 GB` memory for a low traffic production server with spam/virus scanning enabled.
+* At least `4 GB` memory is required for a low traffic production server with spam/virus scanning enabled.
 * If you plan to run SOGo Groupware (which offers webmail, calendar (CalDAV), contacts (CardDAV) and ActiveSync), you need a lot more memory.
 Consider 16